Pompeo: Future of GOP lies in upholding faith-based virtues

 Pompeo's speech is a call for a return to high moral values and virtues and to stand up strong against the left.

-"Those of us responsible for helping to maintain the mantle of conservatism because we believe it's right for the country have a responsibility to speak to it as clearly as we can, to articulate it and defend it everywhere we can," Pompeo told Fox News.
+"Those of us responsible for helping to maintain the mantle of conservatism because we believe it's right for the country have a responsibility to speak to it as clearly as we can, to articulate it and defend it everywhere we can," said Pompeo, a Fox News contributor.
 "When the secular left wants to undermine these understandings, we have to be absolutely fearless at confronting it."

 Pompeo is the third marquee speaker in the Reagan speaking series, after former House Speaker Paul Ryan and former Vice President Mike Pence.
 Future speakers will include GOP Sens.
 Tom Cotton of Arkansas and Tim Scott of South Carolina, as well as former U.N.
 Ambassador Nikki Haley.